Key Themes

 Psalm 55:22(KJV)

 Today's verse is Psalm 55:22: Cast thy burden upon the LORD, and he shall sustain thee: he shall never suffer the righteous to be moved.
-In light of the recent tragedy in China, where lives were lost in a mining explosion, we are reminded of how fragile life can be.
-It's easy to feel overwhelmed by the weight of our own burdens—be it stress from work, worries about the future, or the pain of loss.
-This verse encourages us to release these burdens to God.
-Just as rescue efforts are underway for those affected, we have the assurance that God is ever-present, ready to support us through our trials.
+In a world that can feel uncertain and heavy, we are reminded of the fragility of life.
+It's easy to feel overwhelmed by our own burdens—whether it's stress from work, worries about the future, or the weight of personal challenges.
+This message encourages us to release these burdens to God.
+Just as we seek support in times of difficulty, we can trust that God is always present, ready to walk alongside us through our trials.
 Take a moment today to reflect on what burdens you might be carrying.
-Write them down or share them with a friend.
+Consider writing them down or sharing them with a friend.
 Remember, you don’t have to carry them alone.
 Trust that you are held and supported.
 You are loved and never alone in your struggles.

 Saturday, May 23, 2026